pauladam2001/WeatherApplication/README.md

 # Used Concepts
 - Object Oriented Programming
 - Tkinter GUI
-- Open Weather API, Postman, requests package in pyton, json data, PyInstaller
+- Open Weather API, Postman, requests package in python, json data, PyInstaller
 ---
 # Functionalities
 - Type the city and see the weather (displayed for Romania time zone - GMT+3)